philo-, phil-, -phile, -philia, -philic, -philous, -phily, -philiac, -philist, -philism

 A plant living in gypsiferous (chalky) soil.

-1. A microorganism requiring a high concentration of salt for optimal growth.
+A microorganism requiring a high concentration of salt for optimal growth: Halophiles are extremophiles named after the Greek term "salt-loving" and are classified into the sector of Archaea.

 You may take a self-scoring quiz over some of the words in this section by just clicking this Philo Quiz #1